 The chlorination process produces tetra-chlorides of zirconium, hafnium and silicon from which the silicon is removed by sublimation, enabling the separation of the zirconium and hafnium tetra-chlorides by solvent extraction or distillation.

 Zirconium tetra-chloride is then reduced to the metallic form with magnesium using the Kroll process:

 The metallic zircon sponge is then crushed and milled to the required size.
-The schematic below is reproduced from the Areva website:

-Zirconium sponge is produced in nuclear and non-nuclear grades (of which about 70% is nuclear grade), used for production of zirconium alloys for nuclear reactor components, such as cladding for fuel rods.
 A typical composition of nuclear-grade zirconium alloys is more than 95% by weight zirconium and less than 2% of tin, niobium, iron, chromium, nickel and other metals, which are added to improve mechanical properties and corrosion resistance.